SED-ML/KiSAO/trunk/libkisao/README.txt

    http://www.hermit-reasoner.com
    released under the GNU Lesser General Public License

-This version is a 1.0rc1 release candidate.
+This version is a 1.0.1rc1 release candidate.

+libKiSAO 1.0.1rc1
+- compatible with java 1.5

+libKiSAO 1.0rc1
+- compatible with java 1.6

 The archive is organised as follows: